nickcheng25/graphql-linktree-demo/README.md

 # Installation Guide
 This is a GraphQL + Node + MongoDB (locally hosted) + Typescript backend.
 Please follow the instructions below to install!

+A list of thoughts/ todos are scattered throughout the repo, and also at the bottom of this README file.

 # For MacOS:
 XCode Command Line Tools.